-We also raised the point that the rationale for an astonishing 23.8% increase in expenses for ICANN operations had to be clarified and/or better substantiated.
+We also raised the point that the rationale for an astonishing 23.8% increase in expenses for ICANN operations had yet to be clarified and/or better substantiated.
 The reaction was a two-sentence reference to a new strategic planning process which is anything but a rationale.

 These are just two examples which underline the fact that the Working Group spends far more time and brainpower on its comments than ICANN spends on meaningful responses and/or the implementation of improvements based on those comments.
 Therefore, the Working Group cannot help but observe that the lack of accurate feedback contrasts with the wide respect the SOPWG has earned for its work, and the level at which its comments have been publicly supported and even re-stated by other communities like the GNSO and the GAC.
 If ICANN is truly interested in encouraging the SOPWG, and indeed other SO/ACs to continue their efforts in this respect, it needs to validate our work by taking the time to respond substantively

-In an attempt to move forward and continue a process which the Working Group still believes to be valuable to the whole ICANN community, we urge you to ensure that ICANN implements and maintains regular, structured and consistent processes when developing its strategic planning.

-These concerns and frustrations notwithstanding, we are not prepared to give up.
-In fact, we want to reiterate our commitment to channeling the ccTLD community’s wishes in the aforementioned processes.
-We look forward to seeing concrete steps at Board level to improve the quality of the entire Strategy and Operating Plan and Budget framework.
-The Working Group remains available to meet you at the next ICANN meeting to discuss these issues. , and.
+The SOPWG reiterates our strong commitment to channeling the ccTLD community’s feedback and ideas in the ICANN strategy process.
+In return, we would want to see a strong commitment and concrete steps by the Board and leadership team to improve the quality of the entire Strategy and Operating Plan and Budget process and its resultant outputs.
+The Working Group remains available to meet you at the next ICANN meeting to discuss this matter further

 Kind regards,